A Guide to Application Modernization

 Prioritize and plan modernization based on the complexity of all your applications

-The modernization platform analyzes all your legacy Java applications automatically so you can determine whether either of them is ready to be modernized.
-Prioritize the applications that need to be updated first, set schedules, and manage the modernization process to meet the timelines.
-You can check out refactorability, rank applications based on stack capacity, and accelerate cloud migrations with a Refactorability Tool.
+The modernization platform analyzes all your legacy Java applications automatically so you can prioritize your application modernization project.
+Determine which applications need to be updated first, set schedules, and manage the modernization process to meet the timelines.
+You can check out refactorability, rank applications based on stack capacity, and accelerate cloud migrations.

 Deliver new services effectively by designing, refining, and extracting